Canon M100 vs Olympus E-M5 II

 It is notable that the E-M5 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Olympus E-M5 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M100: